 My name is Wojciech Wencel.
 I’m a student and an indie VR developer from a beautiful coastal city in Poland – Gdańsk.
-I’m passionate about all new technologies and recently I’ve become fascinated by virtual and extended reality.
+I’m passionate about all new technologies and recently I’ve become fascinated by virtual reality and extended reality in general.
 When I’m not developing games I love to spend time on downhill longboarding and gaming with my friends.

 I have got myself into developing for VR platforms since the first day I tried it.
 My first contact with VR was the Google Cardboard – even though the experience was very basic I was simply amazed and felt its huge potential.
 It’s when I decided I had to make a game that would use this technology and created Forest Run – my first VR game.